Voting 101

 A voter presenting an Ohio driver license or Ohio ID card that shows voter’s former address is permitted to cast a regular ballot so long as the voter’s current residential address has been updated with the Board and appears in the official poll list of registered voters for that precinct.

-Voters who do not provide any ONE of these documents at the precinct will still be able to vote using a provisional ballot and providing the last four digits of their social security number or appearing at the Board Office within 7 days of Election Day to provide ID.
+Voters who do not provide any ONE of these documents at the voting location will still be able to vote using a provisional ballot and appearing at the Board Office within 4 days of Election Day to provide ID.

 What is a provisional ballot?

 A provisional ballot is used to record a vote if a voter’s eligibility is in question.
-The most common reasons for someone to vote provisionally is because they did not update their current address, they did not bring ID to the polls or they may have requested an Absentee ballot and not voted it yet.
-By voting provisional, a voter has a second chance to cast a ballot in the election.
+The most common reasons for someone to vote provisionally is because they did not update their current address, they did not bring ID to the polls or they may have requested an Absentee ballot.

 The voter is given their precinct ballot to vote but it is cast ‘provisionally’ until election officials at the Board can verify the voter’s eligibility to vote in the particular precinct at that election.
 All validly cast provisional ballots are counted in the Official Count in each election.